 Environmental management systems and climate risks.
 Analysis of the standards for environmental management systems with regard to the management of climate-related risks and TCFD.
 Opportunities for the further development of ISO 14001 and EMAS.
-Climate Change XX/2022 (to be published) Umweltbundesamt, Dessau
+Climate Change 10/2022 Umweltbundesamt, Dessau